RemiJu/Process_Journal/README.md

 - found error when transferring from menu to other game modes: missing game object.
 May cause issues when building final game.

 - was provided with a good water shader, may make use of it in Object scene as planned.

+# Final Prototype Post

+Before submission I decided to make some small changes to the Prototypes due to certain issues that were given rise to for reason's I wasn't completely able to overcome.

+- Portals in the Object prototypes do not head backwards anymore.
+- Portals were added for ALL of the sides of the area as opposed to 4 or the original 2 caused by limitations.
+- Made use of the water Shader Effect.
+- All 3D models were reimported and re scaled.
+- Use of basic Textures for textured version.